Chloe Meltzer | January 14, 2026

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-Summary: Is Department Stores National Bank suing you for a past-due balance?
-You can settle the debt out of court, but first, you should file a written Answer with the court to prevent a judgment.
+Summary: Is Department Stores National Bank suing you for an unpaid?
+You can settle the debt out of court, but first, you should file a written Answer to avoid judgment.
 This will give you more time to work with Department Stores National Bank to settle without having to go to court.
 Solo can help you streamline the settlement negotiation process.

 Department Stores National Bank pursues consumers owed to specific department stores.
 You will likely hear from the bank if you are late on your Macy’s or Bloomingdale’s.
 Defaulted accounts attract collection calls, negative entries on your credit report, and sometimes, lawsuits.